Your #1 Responsibility as a Parent

 So just as with the oxygen mask, it's your job to help your child with his emotions, which is what helps him with his behavior.
 Unfortunately, when you're stressed out, exhausted, and running on empty, you can't be there constructively for your child, any more than if you black out on the plane.

-That's why your first responsibility in parenting is being mindful of your own inner state.
+That's why your first responsibility in parenting is always being mindful of your own inner state.
 Mindfulness is the opposite of "losing" your temper.
 Don't get me wrong -- mindfulness doesn't mean you don't feel anger.
 Being mindful means that you pay attention to what you're feeling, but don’t act on it.
 Anger is part of all relationships.
 It's acting on it mindlessly, with words or actions, that compromises our parenting (and other partnerships).

 Emotions are useful, like indicator lights on a dashboard.
 If you saw a blinking red light in your car, you wouldn't cover it up or tear out the wiring that caused it, right?
 You would listen to the information and act on it, for instance, by taking your car in for an oil change.
 The challenge with human emotions is that so often we're confused about what to do when we feel them.
 We're hard-wired to respond to all "negative" emotion (those blinking red lights in your psyche that light up throughout your day) in one of three ways: fight, flight or freeze.